“Are there any Shopify success stories?”

 Recipe for Success

 “Email is the only channel you really own.”
-Burr said in an interview.
+Barr said in an interview.
 “Facebook, Instagram, and Google search are all very fickle and those companies will make you pay for access to the people on those platforms.”

 Burr’s advice for fellow business owners is to use lead generation tools to build a successful Shopify store.
 He himself uses Klaviyo and popups to build an email list.